What are smart composite structures?

 A smart structure is a physical structure that has three key characteristics:

-• Means and imperative to achieve that purpose,
+• Means and necessity to achieve that purpose

 For the structure to be considered smart, it also has to have the following basic components:

-• Data acquisition (tactile sensing): collect the required raw data needed for appropriate control and monitoring of the structure.
+• Data collection (tactile sensing): capturing the raw data required for the adequate control and monitoring of the structure.

-• Data transmission (sensing nerves): forward the raw data to the local and central control units.
+• Data transmission (sensing nerves): forwarding of the raw data to the local and central control units.

-• Command and control centre (brain): analyse the data, reach the appropriate conclusion and determine the specific actions.
+• Command and control centre (brain): analysing data, drawing conclusions and determining specific measures

-• Data instructions (motion nerves): transmit the decisions and the associated instructions back to the members, and
+• Data instructions (motion nerves):transmitting decisions and associated instructions to the individual units of the structure

-• Controlling devices (muscles): take action by triggering the controlling devices/units.
+• Control units (muscles): taking action by triggering the control units.

 Smart composite structure